 In the center of the garden there is a large pool surrounded by dozens of green chairs ment for tourists and they provide the perfect atmosphere for a moment of comfort and relaxation.

 The gardens are not only an attractive destination for the Parisian population, but also for tourists:

-You can rent a boat and let kids push it with long bamboo sticks from bank to bank of the big lake.
+You can rent a boat and let kids push it with a long bamboo stick from bank to bank on the big lake.

 Deeper in the park, you can find a carousel and a puppet theater that has shows almost every day and in the southwestern corner you can find beehives, and courses on how to raise them.